Shraddha-Hosatti/defi/README.md

 6. Payback from lender, Colletral will come back
 7. Collect Collateral if not paid before deadline
 8. Cancel Request before Lender pay
+9. Change is Valid from upVote from Governance Contract

 # Deploy on Ropsten Network